What is the Best Doctor to See for TMJ?

 Sleep Specialists

-Sleep specialists play a crucial role in addressing TMJ disorders, especially when they are linked to sleep-related issues.
+Sleep specialists play an important role in managing TMJ disorders, especially when they’re linked to sleep-related issues like bruxism or sleep apnea.

 • Role in TMJ Treatment: Sleep specialists are essential in diagnosing and treating conditions like sleep apnea, bruxism (teeth grinding), and other sleep disorders that can exacerbate TMJ symptoms.
 They understand the interplay between sleep quality and jaw health.